Community safety and crime

 Chichester District Council is working with a private company to remove all graffiti from public areas as quickly as possible.

-If you are a victim of graffiti or see some in a public place, please contact Graffiti Solutions:
+If you are a victim of graffiti or see some in a public place, please contact the council Waste and Recycling department:

 The neighbourhood watch scheme is well known for the work that is does within the local community to prevent crime, help reduce the fear of crime and improve the quality of life.
 By working together, communities in the UK have so far established over 155,000 Neighbourhood Watch schemes covering up to 25% of all households.